Do-It-Yourself Fencing Project

 - Count the number of corners and ends of your yard and that is the number of corner and end posts you will need.
 (If your fence stops at your house, a tree or a gate that is an end post.)

-- Count the number of stakes you put in the ground every 6 or 8 feet and that is the number of line posts you will need.
+- Count the number of stakes you put in the ground every 6 feet and that is the number of line posts you will need.

-Note: modify your calculations if your fence panels will not be 8ft. sections
+Note: modify your calculations if your fence panels will not be 6ft sections

 - Count the number of gates and note the size.

-- Count the number of sections (are sections 6 or 8 feet wide?)
+- Count the number of sections (sections are 6 feet wide)

 - Don’t forget post tops and gate latches/hardware.